 Is it possible to be agile in a complex, real-time, embedded environment?
 How does it fit in with the heavily regulated, ISO 15504/CMMI, product safety-orientated processes increasingly demanded by the OEMs?

-In my presentation at the Embedded World conference in February 2012, I argued that the difference between ‘agile’ and ‘rational, controlled’ project organisation is in fact an age-old misunderstanding in terms.
+In my presentation at the Embedded World conference in February 2012, I argued that the difference between ‘agile’ and ‘rational, controlled’ project organization is in fact an age-old misunderstanding in terms.

 The following presentation is the first article in this series.
 I will include relevant slides in subsequent postings.
-I hope you will like them and maybe share you thoughts on the idea.
+I hope you will like them and maybe share your thoughts on the idea.

 Please follow this link to see the presentation: Rational Agility